 The Minister needs to address the points that I set out about increasing the amounts that are provided for criminal legal aid—the uplift to 15% as a minimum would be transformative.
 He needs significantly to increase the funding for civil legal aid and a wider review of civil legal aid is long overdue.

 Question put and agreed to.

-That this House has considered the future of football governance.
+That this House has considered the provision of legal aid in the north-west.